osrf/baxter_demos/README.md

 roslaunch baxter_demos get_ar_calib.py
 ```

 Runs track_ar_tag and an additional node to calculate the transformation between Baxter’s base frame and the camera.
-To get an accurate extrinsic calibration, you need to carefully measure the transformation between the AR marker and one of Baxter’s coordinate frames and edit `$(baxter_demos)/config/ar_calib.yaml` with appropriate values.
+To get an accurate extrinsic calibration, you need to carefully measure the transformation between the AR marker and one of Baxter’s coordinate frames and edit `$(baxter_demos)/config/ar_calib.yaml` with appropriate values. get_ar_calib saves the transformation to config/base_camera_tf.yaml, which gets passed to a transform publisher launched by baxter_osrf.launch.

 ```
 roslaunch baxter_demos baxter_osrf.launch